SteveBarnett/Remixing/_thinking/ai/how-to-anti-ai-better.md

     - What it can do, what it can't
     - Teaching people how to do harmful things more safely has better outcomes than telling them not to do the harmful thing
     - Having a grounded and complete understanding (also) means understanding what they can do well
+    - For each con, have a counter, a mitigation or avoidance strategy
 - [ ] **Look up local community organising against data centres**
 - [ ] Do more small, local, specific, LLM research
     - Might be part of Literacy?